Natalie Ong: Career

 Ong rose to fame after appearing in the eighth season of The X-Factor Australia in 2016.
-Ong auditioned for The X Factor singing "The Voice Within" by Christina Aguilera.
+Ong auditioned for The X Factor, singing "The Voice Within" by Christina Aguilera.
 Her mentor Adam Lambert selected Ong as one of his top three for the live shows after she sang "I'd Rather Go Blind" by Etta James.
-She was eliminated in Week 1 but grew success after the show.
+She was eliminated in Week 1 but grew in success after the show.